 Promotion will literally determine whether your venture is successful or not – ignore it at your peril.
 As a creative you are in the perfect position to stand out online with some quirky graphics and cool content.
 Use your creative energy and channel that into a coherent content plan and embrace the guerrilla marketing attitude.

 - Come up with a creative social media plan for what you will post and when.
 Stick to this plan and make sure you are posting slightly different content on different social media channels.
 Post often and engage with your audience – embrace a disruptor mentality over a bland broadcaster one.

 - Know your channels.
 If you are a visual artist, then Instagram and Pinterest will be perfect for you; if you are a writer, then Twitter or Facebook will be a better option.
-Everyone should be producing video for social media – it’s cheap, easy and super engaging.
+Everyone should be producing videos for social media – it’s cheap, easy, and super engaging.
 Take people on a tour of how you make your products or share a funny story.

 - Don’t neglect all the cool local SEO tactics you can do for free – you don’t always need to shell out for an expensive SEO agency.

 Going above and beyond with your customer and store experience can be a great way to create a buzz around what you do.
 Could you send out funny quotes in your emails?
 What about lost love letters with your products?
 Develop your own unique slant on what ecommerce businesses ‘should’ do to stand apart from all the other stores out there.
 Look at these guerrilla marketing examples for more disruptive ideas.